xedt/esp32-wifi-penetration-tool-esp32c3/README.md

     ![Web client UI](doc/images/ui-config.png)

 ## Build
-This project is currently developed using ESP-IDF 4.1 (commit `5ef1b390026270503634ac3ec9f1ec2e364e23b2`).
-It may be broken on newer version.
+This project is currently developed using ESP-IDF 4.4.7 (commit `38eeba213aa695aabfd6d89aa9f5078dbe5a94c3`).
+It will be broken on newer v5.x.

 Project can be built in the usual ESP-IDF way: